lubeda/EspHoMaTriXv2/README.md

 ##### icon clock

-display the clock with an icon. the time format an the show_dow are the same as the normal clock.
+display the clock with an icon. the time format an the show_dow are the same as the normal clock. take care of the font size, the time should not need more then 23 pixels width.

 ###### service via API